christer-io/creativecommons-minicourse/part-1.md

-# Glossary for this mini-course
+# Glossary and definitions for this mini-course
+This list of glossary and definitions will be linked at the bottom of the following course steps, making it easy for you to go back and "read up".

+## Glossary:

 **Copyright** is the set of exclusive rights granted to the author or creator of an original work, including the right to copy, distribute, adapt and exploit the work for profit.